benzouye/framework/README.md

 Import the init_db.sql file into a MySQL/MariaDB database.

-By default, there is a table name prefix (prefix_), if you want, before importing SQL dump, you may change this prefix on each table name for each SQL command (search and replace), and specify it in the PHP configuration file (see next chapter).
+By default, there is a table name prefix (prefix_), if you want, before importing SQL dump, you may change this prefix on each table name for each SQL command (search _prefix_ string and replace it by your own string), and specify it in the PHP configuration file (see next chapter).

 # Configuration